-Invisible Lands – Water Tower & Two Ladies
+Invisible Lands – Water Tower & Two Ladies, 2012

 I felt that each photograph was the proof of someone else, but it is missing the existence of the photographer, the existence of the model(s) and the existence of the landscape.
-I found it interesting that all of these photographs now point to the city of Yamamoto, Miyagi and nearby areas, because thats where these photographs were found.
+I found it interesting that all of these photographs now point to the city of Yamamoto, Miyagi and nearby areas, because that’s where these photographs were found.
 Some of the photographs here are permanently missing the information of the photographs original locations, where they were originally taken, and by whom and with whom.
-I always think that the accumulation of each persons memories creates his/her world that contains traces of his/her activities.
+I always think that the accumulation of each person’s memories creates his/her world that contains traces of his/her activities.
 I wanted to create this invisible world that someone lost forever.” – Mayumi Hamanaka

 (re)collection – A collaboration with Lost and Found: Family Photos Swept by the 3.11 East Japan Tsunami

 September 12 – October 27, 2012

 San Francisco, CA